-Join Britt Andreatta for an in-depth discussion in this video Setting employee goals, part of Management Fundamentals.
+Join Britt Andreatta for an in-depth discussion in this video Setting employee goals, part of Management Foundations.

 - A vital part of any performance management process is setting goals and tracking progress towards accomplishing them.
 Let's first talk about choices you have with the performance management system.
 One best practice in performance management is to have the system organized around cascading goals.
 At the top they begin with the organization's goals or objectives and then waterfall down to the department goals followed by team and employee goals.
 This allows each person's individual task performance and each team's performance to be measured against how it contributes to the organization's success.

 Another option is to have two tracks, one that focuses on task performance and one that focuses on career or professional development.
 Task performance is about the actions, behaviors, and competencies needed to complete the task goal set for the year.
 These are directly tied to the employee's current position and job description.
 And they're not just to-do lists either.
 They can include key people skills like communication and collaboration as well as other competencies needed to do their job effectively.
 These discussions tie directly to the annual review process.

 Career and professional development is about helping the employee move up to other positions or opportunities in the future.
 This may include preparing the person for management roles or helping them develop new skills that position them for parallel careers.
 One of the key ways to motivate and engage your people is to support their professional development.
 Many organizations build these discussions into the performance process, although they're separated from the annual review process and compensation decisions.
 No matter how your performance management process is organized, you'll use goal setting as a way to focus and direct actions and behaviors.